tim-kornish-cloud/Data-Engineering-Practice/README.md

 ## Terraform
 - AWS Resources mainly EC2, S3, and lambda are all created and destroyed through terraform files in the terraform folder.

-## Mockaroo.com
+## Mock Data sets using Mockaroo.com

-- All mock Data is generated as csv using mockaroo, no information is of real individuals
+- All data is generated as csv using mockaroo, no information is from real individuals.

 ---